 How to Fix Sound Not Working on Your Mac

-Is the sound not working on your Mac?
+Now let's get back to the problem of sound not working on your Mac.
 It doesn’t necessarily mean that it’s broken.
 Don’t rush to call Apple Support—there are a few things to check before starting to panic.
 This article will outline all the steps you need to take to fix volume on a Mac device.

 Update your operating system